 St. Louis Children’s Hospital is one of the premier children’s hospitals in the United States and serves as the pediatric teaching hospital for anesthesia residents and fellows at Washington University School of Medicine in St. Louis.

-Founded in 1879, St. Louis Children’s 402-bed facility makes it one of the premier children’s hospitals in the United States.
 Annually, St. Louis Children’s receives approximately 275,000 patients, with around 50,000 of them coming by way of the emergency department.
-Some of the major facilities include 15 operating suites, a 40‐bed PICU with 31-bed Heart Center and a 122-bed Level 4 NICU.
+Some of the major facilities include 15 operating suites, a 77‐bed PICU with 31-bed Heart Center and a 150-bed Level 4 NICU.

 Approximately 20,000 anesthetics are administered each year to children of all ages, surgical conditions, and severity of illness.
 All surgical subspecialties are represented, including cardiac surgery, organ transplantation, orthopedic surgery, and major craniofacial surgery.
 We also provide a full range of diagnostic and therapeutic acute and chronic pain services, including both postoperative pain management and outpatient clinics, as well as two St. Louis Children’s Specialty Care Centers (West County and South County).